Skip to main content

 When someone is diagnosed with a communicable disease, such as tuberculosis, HIV or another sexually transmitted disease, a health department may be required or permitted by law to take action to prevent the further spread of the disease.
 In some cases, this can include reporting the case to a local health department and notifying, testing and treating individuals who may have come into contact with the patient who was initially diagnosed.

-This interactive page provides information about the state laws and regulations that dictate how and to what extent a health department may intervene when communicable diseases appear in their jurisdiction.
-This page identifies whether a health department may act on the suspicion of a communicable disease case, or whether they must have evidence, such as an official diagnosis from a doctor or other health care provider.
-This page also identifies whether the state or local health department is required to act, and what actions they are permitted to take when intervening.
-This page is updated through July 2013.
+This dataset provides information about the state laws and regulations that dictate how and to what extent a health department may intervene when communicable diseases appear in their jurisdiction.
+This dataset identifies whether a health department may act on the suspicion of a communicable disease case, or whether they must have evidence, such as an official diagnosis from a doctor or other health care provider.
+The data also identify whether the state or local health department is required to act, and what actions they are permitted to take when intervening.
+The data include laws and regulations in all 50 US states and the District of Columbia as of July 1, 2013.